arthurkushman/php-wss/README.md

 ```

 PS U'll see the processes increase named "php-wss" as CPP (Connections Per-Process) connections will grow and decrease while stack will lessen.
-For instance, I set 100 CPP, if there are 128 connections - You will be able to see 2 "php-wss" process with for ex.: ps aux | grep php-wss
+For instance, if set 100 CPP and there are 128 connections - You will be able to see 2 "php-wss" process with for ex.: ps aux | grep php-wss